coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 1.
 Gather Information

 Requesters must first identify the specific court where the case was heard.
 After identification, the requester is required to visit and submit a written request to the court clerk.
-To successfully submit a valid request, interested parties must provide case-specific information required to identify the record.
+To successfully submit a valid request, interested parties are generally advised to provide case-specific information required to identify the record.
 Some of the information required includes:

 • The case ID/docket number